tav/assetgen/README.rst

 * Minifying with UglifyJS/UglifyJS2 -- including constant folding support.

-* Generating source maps for TypeScript and minified JavaScript sources.
+* Generating source maps for CoffeeScript, TypeScript and minified JavaScript sources.

-* Compiling and minifying CSS from Less, SASS, SCSS and Stylus source files.
+* Compiling and minifying CSS from Less, Roole, SASS, SCSS and Stylus source files.

 * Generating variants of the same stylesheet for internationalisation (flipping left to right).